soccerbart/colors/README.md

 This is my first ever fully functioning React Application.
-It models websites such as Material UI and Flat Colors UI
+It models websites such as Material UI Colors and Flat UI Colors.